santoslab/ksu-cis-501-web/src/main/rst/source/tooling/index.rst

 (or in an order where the class to be tested depends only on classes that are already tested).
 This is called unit testing.

-To unit-test a class, you should write code to construct it and call all its methods.
+To unit-test a class, you can write code to construct it and call all its methods.
 The tests should make full use of the methods, fields, and their interactions.
 Place the tests in static methods and call them from **Main**.